NascHQ/reactive-hermes/README.md

 No problem, you can just import them from `Hermes` too!

 ```
-import { showerror, showSuccess } from 'hermes'
+import { showerror, showSuccess } from 'reactive-hermes'
 ```

 ## Examples